 The ‘skull caps’ are needed

-Twin and wired, finely laced helps.
+Twin and wired, finely laced

 All of it's architecture